minecraftgamedev/teach/static/media/game development lesson plans.377c029a.md

 ***

-Below, you can view a simplified version of the notes that I used for every lesson.
+Below, you can view a quite comprehensive version of the notes that I used for every lesson.
 Essentially, you are viewing an outline of how each development portion worked out.

+This section is particularly helpful if you want to teach game development with or without the challenge component, as the lesson and the challenge is separated for each week.

 ***